Thomas Bayne (Sam Nixon)

-Thomas Bayne (1824 – July 5, 1888) (also known as "Sam Nixon") was an African American Republican politician.
+Thomas Bayne (c.
+1824 – July 5, 1888) (also known as "Sam Nixon") was an African American Republican politician.
 Born a slave, he became a dental assistant and Underground Railroad conductor in Norfolk, Virginia, before escaping to New Bedford, Massachusetts, where he changed his name to Thomas Bayne.

 Returning to Norfolk after the American Civil War, Bayne worked as a dentist and also preached; he became a leader in the African American community.
 He was elected a delegate to the Virginia Constitutional Convention of 1868 as a Republican, but was never again elected to another office.

 Early and family life

 Bayne said he was born enslaved in North Carolina as Samuel Nixon.
 He escaped in 1844 but was recaptured after a year, then sold to Charles F. Martin, a dentist in Norfolk, Virginia.
 Dr Martin appreciated his intelligence and trained him as his assistant, eventually allowing him to keep the practice's books as well as make house calls to clients.

 Nixon married a woman named Edna in Norfolk, who gave birth to a daughter.
 Using his freedom to move around the port city, Nixon became a conductor on the Underground Railroad.
 Eventually, after serving the dentist for about ten years, Nixon became fearful that he would be caught.
 He took passage on a northbound ship, leaving his wife and child behind.